APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel            March 2018

+      root-key-sentinel-not-ta-02323.example.com.
+IN AAAA 2001:db8::1

+   Note that the use of "example.com" names and the addresses here are examples.
+In a real deployment, the domain names need to be under control of the researcher, and the addresses must be real, reachable addresses.

    Geoff then DNSSEC signs the example.com zone, and intentionally makes the invalid.example.com record invalid/bogus (for example, by editing